fzuo1230/InImageTrans/README.md

 # DPO Training

-DPO training is different from SFT training because we modified it based on huggingface's trl library.
+DPO training is different from SFT training because we modified it in mt_trl based on huggingface's trl library.

 1.If you have huggingface's trl library installed, please uninstall it.